Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Prevention of Explosive Dust

-OSHA Standards: According to OSHA, any fine material burns rapidly when suspended in the air and can become explosive.
-Regardless of the type of material, when it is in dust form, it can become flammable and explosive.
-For the protection of workers, OSHA has accepted the standards outlined by the National Fire Protection Agency (NFPA) as guidelines for the safe handling of dust.
+OSHA Standards–: According to OSHA, any fine material that can burn rapidly when suspended in the air has the potential to be explosive.
+In dust form, virtually any material can become flammable and pose an explosion risk.
+To protect workers, OSHA follows the safety guidelines set by the National Fire Protection Association (NFPA) for handling dust.

-The specific industries for which dust accumulation is the greatest concern are agriculture, chemical manufacturing, pharmaceutical production, furniture, textiles, fossil fuel power generation, recycling operations, metal working, processing of additives, and 3D printing.
+The industries for which dust accumulation is the greatest concern are agriculture, chemical manufacturing, pharmaceutical production, furniture, textiles, fossil fuel power generation, recycling operations, metalworking, processing additives, and 3D printing.

-NFPA: NFPA publishes guidelines to help prevent, minimize, and avoid death or serious injury from combustible and flammable materials.
-Some of the codes are:
+National Fire Protection Association (NFPA) – The NFPA provides guidelines to prevent, reduce, and avoid serious injuries or fatalities from combustible and flammable materials.
+Some of the key codes include:

 484 - Standard for Combustible Metals